napari/napari/docs/developers/documentation/index.md

     - These dependencies will allow you to preview your document locally, as it would appear on `napari.org`
     - They will also install `jupytext`, which you will need to contribute documents containing code or viewer interactions

-If you wish to add documentation that does contain code, you will also require:
+If you wish to add/amend documentation that does contain code, you will also require:

-- A clean conda environment with a development installation of napari, see the [contributor guide](napari-contributing#setting-up-a-development-installation) for details.
+- A clean conda environment with a development installation of napari, see the [contributor guide](napari-contributing#setting-up-a-development-installation) for details
 - [Jupyter notebook](https://jupyter.org/) installed
 - Familiarity with Jupyter notebooks (code cells and markdown cells)
 - Familiarity with using napari through a Jupyter notebook